MOHANED8/C-bot/README.md

 ### My Reports:
 Displays a list of disinfection reports, showing details like unit, floor, room, and status of each disinfection task.

-### Countdown Timer:
-Shows a countdown during the disinfection process, with a congratulatory message upon completion.

 # Built With

 [Flutter](https://flutter.dev/) - The UI toolkit used